 In her job as a journalist, Wiebke Plasse was always particularly interested in animal welfare and nature conservation topics.
-Since she decided to work full-time in animal welfare, she supervises all fundraising and marketing activities of WTG and is responsible for a balanced and interesting presentation of our work - on our website, in newsletters and flyers as well as in video clips and radio features.
+Since she decided to work full-time in animal welfare, she supervises parts of fundraising and communication activities of WTG and is responsible for a balanced and interesting presentation of our work - on our website, in newsletters and flyers as well as in video clips and radio features.

 As a nurse and veterinarian, Daniela Schrudde is especially important in the balance between animals and humans.
 During her career as a veterinarian, she gained experience in projects around the world focusing on the protection and welfare of animals, while always involving the local population through socio-economic measures and education.
-She continues this approach as professional conduct for animal welfare work.
+She continues this approach as Programme Director of WTG e.V..

 The enthusiasm for animal welfare becomes quickly very clear in a conversation with Stefanie Timm.
 Today the economic communication scientist is responsible for the administrative and editorial support of our animal welfare projects.
 Her responsibilities include the presentation of our projects on the website and the commentator ship of recent developments, as well as the creating cooperation agreements and the auditing of project expenditure.